sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-01-21-sequence-modeling-rnn-lstm-gru-and-when-they-still-matter.md

 It often trains faster with similar performance on moderate sequence lengths.

 Use GRU when you need reduced complexity and comparable quality.

+In practice, GRU often wins when the team wants most of the benefit of gated recurrence without the extra complexity of a full LSTM cell.

 ---